cavrilionis/titanic/README.md

 - Model fit assessment
 - Visualization of the trade-off between precision and recall

+This Jupyter notebook was developed with the following packages:

+* python 3.7.7
+* ipython 7.13.0
+* numpy 1.18.1
+* pandas 1.0.3
+* matplotlib 3.1.3
+* seaborn 0.10.0
+* scikit-learn 0.22.1
+* xgboost 0.90

-# My Kaggle competition submission
+## My Kaggle competition submission

 You can find this Jupyter notebook on Kaggle: